Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Implementation

-As shown in Table~\ref{tab:5g_testbed}, the RAN operates in-band n78 in the standalone mode with 106 \acrshort{prb}s and a 30~\si{\kilo\hertz} \acrshort{scs}.
-This provides 40~\si{\mega\hertz} of bandwidth to the network.
-The gNB uses \acrshort{oai} software connected to a USRP X310 \acrshort{sdr} via 10~Gigabit Ethernet interfaces, with an internal clock reference for timing synchronization.
-The antennas of our USRP are omnidirectional.
-The \acrshort{phy} layer implements a 5~\si{\milli\second} \acrfull{tdd} pattern with 6 downlink slots, 3 uplink slots, and partial slots containing 6 downlink and 4 uplink symbols.
-This is compliant with the asymmetric design of \acrshort{5gnr}.
-The system operates with \acrfull{ssb} frequency at 641280 (approximately 3.6 GHz) and Point A frequency at 640008.
-Transmit and receive paths are configured with 12~dB attenuation, and maximum \acrshort{pdsch} reference signal power is set to -27~dBm. \acrshort{prach} uses a so-called configuration index 98 to accommodate the 30~kHz subcarrier spacing.
-The physical layer parameters of the \acrshort{gnb} are shown in Table~\ref{tab:phy_param} and they are optimized for stability of the testbed.
+Regardless of bandwidth, the system operates with Synchronization Signal Block (SSB) Absolute Radio-Frequency Channel Number (ARFCN) at 620544 and Point A of 620016 with a center ARFCN of 622620.
+Transmit path is configured with 26~dB attenuation, maximum PDSCH reference signal power is set to -27~dBm, and the max receive gain is 32~dB.
+PRACH uses a configuration index 148 to accommodate the 30~kHz subcarrier spacing.
+The physical layer parameters of the gNB are shown in Table~\ref{tab:5g_testbed}, and they are optimized for stability of the testbed.